mnru/hee/README.md

       compose compose ; -- x' [xs' x' generate-free']

 Values can be lifted to functions using `quote`, and functions can be composed with `compose`.
-This enables state encapsulation (immutable) within a function.
+This enables immutable state to be encapsulated inside a function.

     : generate-free
       quote [-1 generate-free'] compose ;